Especially when you have the working hard part covered!

 1) Get a Planner & Prioritize

-Use a planner to block out chunks of your day for meetings & 3 things you need to get done that day (I prefer mornings for meetings and I block out Tuesday as my day to work ON the business).
+Use a planner to block out chunks of your day for meetings & 3 things you need to get done that day (I prefer mornings for meetings and I block out Friday as my day to work ON the business – or sometimes, enjoy a long weekend).

 2) Stop the Back & Forth Emails